ScottyEfird/personalWebsite/README.md

 You've found the source code of my personal website

-Build with [React](https://reactjs.org/) and is designed as a quick and easy way for you to get to know me.
+Build with [React](https://reactjs.org/) and is designed as a quick and easy way for you to get to know me

 ## Helpful Documentation for Great Good